 If you've recently given birth, the good news is you might just be caught in a waiting game.
-Maldonado tells us, "usually six to nine months after having a child, most women lose hair around their hairline."
+"Usually six to nine months after having a child, most women lose hair around their hairline," notes Maldonado.
 While it's totally normal, there's no denying it's something you'll want to treat.
 "A solution to this is to keep taking your prenatal vitamins for a while even after giving birth to help keep the hair stronger and slow the hair fall-out."

 Remove Your Semi-Permanent Hair Extensions

 Constant pulling and weighing down your strands can also be the cause of a receding hairline.
 Maldonado says, "glue-in and tape-in extensions placed too close to hairline" can be a major cause of recession.
 "I usually do not let my clients get extensions close to the front of the head since this is a delicate area, and because it can cause permanent hair loss if not taken care of properly."

 If you love the thicker, longer look of hair extensions, try experimenting with clip-in styles.
 You'll get the fuller look you love, but with much more control.

-Wear extensions further in the back and at the crown of your head to give your hairline a break.
-You can use clip-in extensions to add as much body as you want, but be sure to take them out and give your scalp a rest in between applications and while you sleep.
-Your scalp needs a rest too.
+Wear extensions further in the back and at the crown of your head to give your hairline a break, but be sure to take them out and give your scalp a rest in between applications and while you sleep.

 Try Regular Scalp Massages